-Reserve holdings were \$5,635 billion (23 percent of debt held by the public) at the end of 2022.
+The Federal Reserve acquires marketable Treasury securities as part of its exercise of monetary policy.
+For purposes of the Budget and reporting by Treasury, the transactions of the Federal Reserve are considered to be non-budgetary, and accordingly the Federal Reserve's holdings of Treasury securities are included as part of debt held by the public.20 Federal Reserve holdings were \$4,953 billion (19 percent of debt held by the public) at the end of 2023.
 Over the last 10 years, the Federal Reserve holdings have averaged 19 percent of debt held by the public.
 The historical holdings of the Federal Reserve are presented in Table 7.1 in the Budget's Historical Tables.
 The Budget does not project Federal Reserve holdings for future years.